 In 2012, I found Craniosacral Fascial/Dental Therapy, the missing link in providing a hands-on approach to address and unwind connective tissue.
 Likewise, Ortho-Bionomy invites release with gentle touch, supporting the body’s organic movement.
 I’ve taught my daughter how to do some of these techniques; we work on each other.
 And I work on myself a lot.
 I am an enthusiastic advocate for consistent and persistent self-care.

 I walk the mountains of the Greater Yellowstone Ecosystem, generally with a four-legged companion.
-I write for the Distinctly Montana blog and am working on a memoir.
+For a long while, I wrote for the Distinctly Montana blog and am now at work on a memoir.
 I read and read and read, largely novels.
 During the summers, the garden beckons.
-And I relentlessly pursue my own healing journey.